tomokinakamaru/silverchain/README.md

   .execute();       // Returns `Result`
 ```

 Now, the library users must be happy because they will never accidentally write invalid SQL statements.
 But, how about the library developers?
 Isn't it tedious to define many classes and carefully put methods in each class?
 Imagine that you create a library that also supports insert/update/delete statements.
-The development of such a library is too tedious and you would give up the user-friendly implementation described above.
+The development of such a library is too tedious and you would give up *the user-friendly implementation*.

 **Silverchain is a tool that solves this problem!** It generates class/method definitions from the code that defines valid chains.
 For example, Silverchain generates the four classes (`SQL`, `SQL1`, `SQL2`, and `SQL3`) from the following chain definition: